codingitforward/fellowship2021/README.md

 **Sydney Trieu** is a recent graduate from the University of California, Berkeley with a degree in Data Science.
 This summer, Sydney worked at the Bureau of Labor Statistics on the Consumer Price Index (CPI), a measure of the average change over time in the prices of consumer items—goods and services that people buy for day-to-day living.
 The CPI is moving forward with replacing or supplementing data collected by in-person visits to stores across the country with price data from large corporate provided data sets or web scraped data.
 Sydney focused on procuring training data, built modeling infrastructure, and ​​developed an autoencoder to label third-party datasets of consumer items. | [Presentation](Sydney_Trieu.pdf)

 **Tim Lynch** is a rising senior at the University of North Carolina at Chapel Hill studying Statistics & Analytics / Economics.
 This summer, he worked as a Data Science Fellow at the U.S. Census Bureau in the Economic Statistical Methods Division.
 Tim’s project focused on evaluating and improving a data-driven methodology for generating product lists in the Economic Census.
-This methodology, known as the Triple-80 Approach, has the capacity to decrease respondent burden and improve data quality, but needed to be updated and reevaluated due to the introduction of a new system for classifying products.
+This methodology, known as the Triple-80 Approach, has the capacity to decrease respondent burden and improve data quality, but needed to be updated and reevaluated due to the introduction of a new system for classifying products. | [Presentation](Timothy_Lynch.pdf)

 **Tommy Nguyen** is a rising junior at Drexel University studying Computer Science.
 This summer, he worked at the U.S. Census Bureau on Census Academy, a platform that provides educational resources on the kinds of data available from the U.S. Census Bureau and promotes helpful tools that leverage this data.
 Tommy worked on Create Once Publish Everywhere (COPE), which aims to expand the work of Census Academy by providing a low-cost, flexible, built-with-modern-tooling platform that allows for more engaging educational and digital experiences. | [Presentation](Tommy_Nguyen.pdf)

 **Victor Kalil** is a rising senior at Washington University in St. Louis studying Computer Science.
 This summer, he worked on the Identity and Access Management team at the Internal Revenue Service.
 Victor created a technical cloud migration plan for the IRS’s newest identity and authentication system in collaboration with developers, analysts, and other team members.
 The migration plan details technologies, management strategies, and the latest National Institute of Standards and Technology guidelines that the system must meet. | [Presentation](Victor_Kalil.pdf)

-**Vishnu Karthik**
+**Vishnu Karthik** is a sophomore at the University of Michigan studying Computer Science.

 **William Huang** is a rising sophomore at the University of California, Los Angeles studying Electrical Engineering.
 This summer, he worked at the National Institutes of Health as a Data Science Fellow in the Office of AIDS Research (OAR).
 William supported OAR’s grantmaking efforts by developing a deep learning model that automated the manual encoding SIC codes, objective codes, and areas of emphasis for project abstracts.
 He also created a database system and visualizations to analyze the funding of different topic areas and the relationships between different funding offices across NIH.

-**Yashas Vaidya**
+**Yashas Vaidya** is a first-year master's student at the Georgia Institute of Technology studying Computer Science.

 **Yuyang  Zhong** is a recent graduate of the University of California, Berkeley with degrees in Psychology and Data Science.
 This summer, he worked at the National Institutes of Health as a Data Science Fellow in the Office of AIDS Research (OAR).
 William supported OAR’s grantmaking efforts by developing a deep learning model that automated the manual encoding SIC codes, objective codes, and areas of emphasis for project abstracts.
 He also created a database system and visualizations to analyze the funding of different topic areas and the relationships between different funding offices across NIH.

-**Zoe Chyatte**
+**Zoe Chyatte** is a rising sophomore at the University of California, Berkeley studying Cognitive Science.

 **Zoe Zemper** is a rising senior at the University of Michigan studying Information Analysis & Cognitive Science.
 This summer, Zoe worked at the Bureau of Labor Statistics in the Quarterly Census of Employment and Wages program, a Federal-State program that partners with state tax departments to collect and publish employment and wage information at the local, county, and metropolitan-statistical levels.
 This Census is produced using two reports, one of which is the Multiple Worksite Report (MWR), which is mandatory in 31 states and required or requested of most multi-location employers with a total of 10 or more employees.
 This summer, Zoe used Python and SQLite to build a database to identify non-respondents of the MWR and produced data visualizations with MatPlotLib to analyze non-respondent data. | [Presentation](Zoe_Zemper.pdf)